SuperwhispervsHandy

 Where they actually differ

 Handy does one thing well: it turns your voice into text.
-That's it.
 No reformatting, no context awareness, no AI processing.
 You talk, it types what you said.

-Superwhisper starts with the same speech recognition but then runs your text through AI modes.
+Superwhisper starts with the same speech recognition but runs your text through AI modes.
 Super Mode looks at what's on your screen and formats accordingly.
-If you're in a code editor, it writes code.
+In a code editor, it writes code.
 In an email client, it writes like an email.
 You can also create custom modes with your own instructions for specific workflows.

 Open-source vs commercial